MEQDAD0904/MEQDAD0904/README.md

-# Hi, I'm Mokdad 👋
+# Hi, I'm Mekdad 👋

-### Junior Data Analyst — Customer & Product Analytics
+**Data Analyst — Revenue & Customer Analytics**

-I turn raw e-commerce data into revenue decisions.
-My focus: understanding *why* customers behave the way they do — and translating that into clear, actionable business recommendations.
+*I start with the business problem, not the data.*

 ---

-## 🔍 What I Do

-- **Funnel Diagnosis** — Where are customers dropping off, and why?
-- **Revenue Health Analysis** — Decomposing revenue into Visitors × Conversion Rate × AOV to find the real problem
-- **Customer Behavior Analytics** — Segmentation, retention patterns, and seasonal demand
+Most data analysts start with data.
+I start with the question: **what business problem are we actually trying to solve?**

+This shift in thinking changed how I approach every analysis — whether I'm digging into revenue drivers, mapping customer behavior, or breaking down a conversion funnel.
+I work backwards from the business context to the data, not the other way around.

 ---

+## 🎯 What I Focus On

+**Revenue Analytics** — Understanding what moves revenue and why, not just reporting the numbers.

+**Customer Analytics** — How customers behave, where they drop off, and what patterns explain their decisions.

+**Business Problem Framing** — Translating vague business questions into clear analytical frameworks before touching any data.

+---

-## 🛠️ Tech Stack
+## 🛠️ How I Work

 ![SQL](https://img.shields.io/badge/SQL-4479A1?style=for-the-badge&logo=postgresql&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)